apache/gobblin/README.md

 - Integrate external vendor API-s (e.g. Salesforce, Dynamics etc.) with data store (HDFS, Couchbase etc)
 - Enforcing Data retention policies and GDPR deletion on HDFS / ADLS

-### Highlights
-- Battle tested at scale: Runs in production at petabyte-scale at companies like LinkedIn, PayPal, Verizon etc.
-- Feature rich: Supports job/task scheduling, task partitioning, fault tolerance, error handling, state management for incremental processing, data quality checking, atomic data publishing etc.
-- Supports stream and batch execution modes
-- Control Plane (Gobblin-as-a-service) supports programmatic triggering and orchestration of data plane operations.

 ### Apache Gobblin is NOT
 - A general purpose data transformation engine like Spark or Flink.
 Gobblin can delegate complex-data processing tasks to Spark, Hive etc.
 - A data storage system like Apache Kafka or HDFS.
 Gobblin integrates with these systems as sources or sinks.
 - A general-purpose workflow execution system like Airflow, Azkaban, Dagster, Luigi.
-You can use these systems to kick-off Gobblin jobs or use Gobblin’s in-built Quartz based scheduler.

 # Requirements